 On the host machine, it is possible to run tcpdump(1) on the bridge0 device to see the traffic in real time.
 Shown below is one successful transfer, i.e there are no firewall rules preventing the connection.

-We now load the ipfw firewall and retry the communication.
+Now load the ipfw firewall on the firewall VM and retry the communication.

 # kldload ipfw ipfw2 (+ipv6) initialized, divert loadable, nat loadable, default to deny, logging disabled # # ipfw list 65535 deny ip from any to any #